kelu124/echomods/include/JOH/joh_article.md

 * For the pulser, the criteria of the tests were the duration of the pulse, which should match the input signals, as well as the voltage of the pulse, being set by a potentiometer.
 Tests were done using an oscilloscope.
 * For the analog processing unit,the DAC module allowed a standard input to be processed, and the result of the processing analysed.

-General conditions of the tests were that of of a 150ns, 70V pulse for the pulser unit, with a repetition every 300us.
+General conditions of the tests were that of a 150ns, 70V-pulse for the pulser unit, with a repetition every 300us.
+The gain setting on the analog processing board was set to maximize the range of the signal and match it to the DAQ unit.

-_ __Again: Detailed instructions belong in documentation; here, provide a summary_ _ __ instead._

 # (3) Application